-A small, scrappy team backed by California Community Foundation has spent the last few years punching above its weight class, working to catalog and coalesce the open data for and about the 10 million Angelenos living in Los Angeles County.
+A small, scrappy team backed by California Community Foundation, we work to catalog and coalesce open data for and about the 10 million people who call Los Angeles County home.

 Since 2013, we have explored, imagined, investigated, researched, and dreamed about the possibilities and power of open data combined with meaningful stories, all with the aim of establishing the first and only platform to gather all of Los Angeles County's open data into one place.

 We've interviewed data journalists and data practitioners, surveyed and spoken with data publishers, performed a landscape analysis of data-focused initiatives, assembled and curated thousands of datasets, connected with other open data proponents, explored opportunities for partnerships, highlighted important open data projects across the county, constructed an initial test site, run through a series of beta tests, and established the open source, open data tool for change that you're looking at right now.

 LA Counts' current harvesting process limits which datasets we can inventory.
 We're working to expand our coverage.
 Do you own data that you'd like to share?
 Have you made FOIA requests for data?
 Is there a public dataset you love and wish we featured?
 Please suggest a dataset!

 LA Counts is a community tool—built, managed and strengthened by the people who use it.
 In these critical early days, your participation will determine the success of this effort.
 Help us identify new resources and datasets.
 Drop us a note to recommend ways we could make this platform useful to you.
 We'd love to hear from you.

 We believe open data offers opportunities for insight.
 With publicly available data, our community can hold data providers accountable, and advocates, activists, funders and policymakers can make better, more well-informed decisions.